wne-csit-jackson/cs220-sp2024-FarmData2/ONBOARDING.md

 ### Back-End Technologies ###

-#### farmOS ####
+#### FarmOS ####

-FarmData2 is built as a set of customizations to [farmOS](https://farmos.org/).
-The majority of FarmData2's features are added as custom modules displayed in tabs within the farmOS interface.
-See the [README.md](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md) in the `fd2_example` module for a description of how FarmData2 modules are added to farmOS.
+FarmData2 is built as a set of customizations to [FarmOS](https://FarmOS.org/).
+The majority of FarmData2's features are added as custom modules displayed in tabs within the FarmOS interface.
+See the [README.md](https://github.com/DickinsonCollege/FarmData2/blob/main/farmdata2_modules/fd2_tabs/fd2_example/README.md) in the `fd2_example` module for a description of how FarmData2 modules are added to FarmOS.

 #### Drupal ####

-farmOS runs on top of Drupal.
+FarmOS runs on top of Drupal.
 From the FarmData2 perspective this is largely transparent.
 As it is discovered that more information is necessary it will be added here.

 #### drush ####

-For a few particular tasks related to initializtion and configuration FarmData2 makes use of [drush](https://www.drush.org/latest/) to interact with the Drupal instance on which farmOS is running.
+For a few particular tasks related to initializtion and configuration FarmData2 makes use of [drush](https://www.drush.org/latest/) to interact with the Drupal instance on which FarmOS is running.
 As it is discovered that more information is necessary it will be added here.